 Four Pledge signatories out of more than 70 members of the Australian Beverages Council Limited committed to the Pledge.
-The ABCL expect more members will join the Pledge in the future.
+The ABCL expect more members will join the Pledge as supporters in the future.

-The following ABCL members are signatories to the Pledge as of November 2021 and are included in this report from the baseline period of 2015 through to 31 December 2020:
+The following ABCL members are signatories to the Pledge as of February 2022 and are included in this report from the baseline period of 2015 through to 31 December 2021:

-- Asahi Lifestyle Beverages - The Coca-Cola Company (formerly Coca-Cola South Pacific) - Coca-Cola Europacific Partners Australia (formerly Coca-Cola Amatil) - PepsiCo
+- Asahi Lifestyle Beverages - The Coca-Cola Company (formerly Coca-Cola South Pacific) - Coca-Cola Australia (formerly Coca-Cola Amatil) - PepsiCo

-According to IBISWorld, at the end of 2020, Australia's two largest non-alcoholic beverage bottlers, Coca-Cola Europacific Partners Australia and Asahi Holdings (Australia) Pty limited, comprise market share of 40.6% and 15.7%, respectively, in the soft drink manufacturing industry in Australia (total 56.3%) and 70.5% and 15.2%, respectively, in the bottled water manufacturing industry in Australia (total 85.7%).
-This information, sourced from IBISWorld, provides an indication of the market share of the nation's two largest bottlers of non-alcoholic drinks - both of which are committed to the sugar reduction targets outlined in the Pledge.
+According to IBISWorld, at the end of 2020, Australia's two largest non-alcoholic beverage bottlers, Coca-Cola Amatil and Asahi Holdings (Australia) Pty Limited, comprise market share of 39.8% and 15.4% respectively, in the soft drink manufacturing industry in Australia (total 55.2%)1.
+As of April 2021, these same companies comprise 70.2% and 15.2% of the bottled water manufacturing industry in Australia (total 85.4%)2.
+This information provides an indication of the market share of the nation's two largest bottlers of non-alcoholic drinks - both of which are committed to the sugar reduction targets outlined in the Pledge.